Liaoqitian/Electric-Time/README.md

 <img width = 30% height = auto src = "images/demo1(por).png"> <img width = 60% height = auto src = "images/demo1(lan).png" >

-The user can click on `OTHER TRANSPORTATION MEANS` to learn how much time it would take to travel the same distance using other transportation means.
+The user can click on `OTHER TRANSPORTATION MEANS` to learn how much time it would take to travel the same distance using other transports.

 <img width = 30% height = auto src = "images/other(por).png"> <img width = 60% height = auto src = "images/other(lan).png">